 And it’s true.
 Forget everything you’ve heard about the healthy Japanese diet: the local signature dishes are takoyaki, fried octopus balls (not what you think it is!) that are sold by many street vendors, and okonomiyaki which is often described as a Japanese pizza, but which is more like a very freestyle omelet — though it probably has as many calories as your average pizza!

-Of course all the traditional, elegant and healthy Japanese cuisine you can think of is available here, plus countless pastry shops, cafés and international restaurants — including a little Korea Town if you need some spicier food for a change!
+Of course, all the traditional, elegant, and healthy Japanese cuisine you can think of is available here, plus countless pastry shops, cafés, and international restaurants — including a little Korea Town if you need some spicier food for a change!

-Entertainment: the Venice of Japan
+Unlocking Osaka’s Entertainment: the Venice of Japan

 I know, how many names does one city need?
-Osaka was known as ‘the water city’ during its heyday as Japan’s entertainment city, due to the many canals and the two rivers that crossing the city.
+Osaka was known as ‘the water city’ during its heyday as Japan’s entertainment city, due to the many canals and the two rivers that cross the city.
 But there are more bars hidden away in those skyscrapers than you can imagine!